tentrem/catatan-config/README.md

 # catatan-config
-configuration collection for make easy yout work
+configuration collection for make easy your work